Sofia Bevarly Rocks Sexy Crop Tank Top While Promoting Hand Sanitizer

 Guys! @apex_offense is stocked up on hand sanitizers of all different sizes!
 They can get them to you the next business day and if you use my code “SOFIA15” you can get 15% off your order!
 I don’t leave my house without a small bottle in my purse, and I know a lot of places are still out of sanitizers and cleaning products so get yours while they are in supply and stay safe ♥️♥️♥️

-Sofia wore her brunette hair in a tousled manner while her locks cascaded down both of her shoulders.
+Sofia wore her brunette hair in a tousled manner while her locks cascaded down both shoulders.
 Sofia kept her glam to a minimum for the sexy look and only sported a small application of eyeliner and mascara.

 Fans have showered the photo with plenty of affection in the form of emoji and compliments.
 Thus far, it’s racked up over 42,000 likes and well over 100 comments.